 This year’s election is fast approaching, and one area I would like to hear each candidate discuss more in depth is the realm of cybersecurity.
 Symantec’s Internet Security Threat Report for 2016 (https://www.symantec.com/security-center/threat-report), highlights some staggering numbers: more than 429 million online identities were compromised, 75% of websites contained some form of vulnerability, targeted phishing campaigns increased 55%, and ransomware increased by 35%.
 The fact of the matter is that cyberthreats are very real, and are not going to decline in the near future.

 How does one not fall victim to a cyberattack?
-Even in a perfect world, with employee training exhausted and IT staffed adequately, cyberattacks can still happen due to “zero day” vulnerabilities being exploited.
+Even in a perfect world, with employee training exhausted and IT staffed adequately, cyberattacks on companies can still happen due to “zero day” vulnerabilities being exploited.
 These types of vulnerabilities are those which no patch yet exists, because the tech giants (Microsoft, Apple, Google, etc.) are unaware of their presence.
 If an organization is hit with an attack that took advantage of a zero-day vulnerability, there may not have been anything that could have been done to prevent it.
 But what about thwarting the “classic” malware attacks, where an attacker writes or uses a program to gain remote access to a system?

 The employees of the company are the ones who will be responsible, ultimately, if a cyberattack occurs.
 Their training – and adherence to (ideally) well written company IT policies – are essential to eliminating the low hanging fruit, or letting it dangle for an attacker to pluck.